patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 PatternFly supports three types of cards:
 1. **Compact (recommended):** Compact cards use 16px spacing with an 8px spacer between the header and body and 16px between the body and footer.
 2. **Standard:** Use 24px spacing with a 16px spacer between the header and body, and a 24px spacer between the body and footer.
-3. **Large:** Large cards use 32px spacing with a 24px spacer between the header and the body and 32px between the body and footer.
-Large cards are generally used for presenting marketing content or anyplace where a lower content density is desired.
+3. **Large:** Use 32px spacing with a 24px spacer between the header and the body, and a 32px spacer between the body and footer.
+Large cards enable a lower content density, making them optimal for marketing content or content that becomes more digestible with more spacing.

 <img src="./img/card-types.png" alt="compact, standard, and large card types" />